baneteasnow/baneteasnow.github.io/_drafts/_ready/why-we-love-dogs-eat-pigs-and-wear-cows.md

 layout: post
 category: book
 title: "Why We Love Dogs, Eat Pigs, and Wear Cows: An Introduction to Carnism | Melanie Joy (Kitap)"
-kitap: "HWhy We Love Dogs, Eat Pigs, and Wear Cows: An Introduction to Carnism"
+kitap: "Why We Love Dogs, Eat Pigs, and Wear Cows: An Introduction to Carnism"
 tr: "-"
 yazar: "Melanie Joy"
 yil: "2020"